Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 ---
 Looking at Stellaris modding guides, I'm not sure that an event can refer to a starbase like that, so I don't know how to implement the above.

 ---
+Lately I've been using my fasting app not for fasting, but just to mark periods where I'm not eating.
+I've been using it as an anti-snacking app.
+It shows me intervals in which I was snacking-okay and intervals in which I was snacking-not.
+If I went without eating long enough to spend time in ketosis, it tells me that.

+---
 Back to [[day-post-archive]]